Can my landlord make me move out for repairs or renovations?

-If your landlord doesn't let you back in, you might be able to get compensation by applying to the .
-You must apply within one year after the day you moved out.
+If your landlord does not let you back in, you might be able to get compensation by applying to the (LTB) on a Form T5: Landlord Gave a Notice of Termination in Bad Faith.
+You must apply within two years after the day you moved out.

-The Board can the landlord to pay your moving costs.
-If the rent is higher at your new place, the Board can order the landlord to pay the difference in rent for up to one year.
-Your landlord might also have to pay a fine to the government.
+If the rent is higher at your new place, the LTB can order the landlord to pay the difference in rent for up to one year.

-And if the place has not yet been rented to someone else, the Board can order your landlord to let you move back in.
+And if the place has not yet been rented to someone else, the LTB can order your landlord to let you move back in.

 Trying to keep your place

-But if a new tenant has already moved in, the Board probably won't order the landlord to let you back into your place.
-So if keeping your place is important, it's best to make sure the landlord doesn't rent it to someone else.
+But if a new tenant has already moved in, the LTB probably won't order the landlord to let you back into your place.
+So if keeping your place is important to you, it's best to make sure the landlord doesn't rent it to someone else.

 If you find evidence that the landlord might be planning to not let you back into your place, you need to take action quickly to stop them from getting a new tenant.
 You should try to get legal help.